Fonts

 If you do this, be sure you're using a TEXT EDITOR which can use (and save) files having only LF (aka \n) characters at the ends of the lines.
 DO NOT use a "word processor".
 You must, Must, MUST make sure that the file you upload back to the tablet contains nothing but JSON.

 However you edit the file, you're going to need to either use an editor which allows you to type Unicode characters (vi and nano on the tablet do not), or you're going to have to manually look up the Unicode "code point" values for each character.
-(This is what I did, to make the Korean and Hebrew filenames you see in the example above.)
+(This is what I did, to make the Korean and Hebrew filenames you see in the examples on this page.)

 Assuming you're entering the Unicode code points directly, you'll need to encode each non-latin character as \uXXXX, where XXXX is the code point number in exactly four hexadecimal digits.
 For example ...